meiyi1986/GPJSS/README.md

 Yi Mei, Mengjie Zhang, Su Nguyen, "<a href="http://homepages.ecs.vuw.ac.nz/~yimei/papers/GECCO16-MeiSuZhang.pdf">Feature Selection in Evolving Job Shop Dispatching Rules with Genetic Programming</a>," *Genetic and Evolutionary Computation Conference (GECCO)*, Denver, USA, 2016.

 1. Suppose you already obtained a number of result files (e.g. by running simple GP with different random seeds).
-These files are named `job.x.out.stat`, where x is the run id.
+These files are named `job.[x].out.stat`, where [x] is the run id.
 Suppose you have 30 runs, and thus x = 0, ..., 29.
 All the 30 result files are stored in some directory `dir/`.
 2. Run `src/yimei/ruletest/RuleTestFeatureContribution` using the argument "*dir/ simple-rule 30 dynamic-job-shop missing-0.85-4 1 max-tardiness relative-terminals*".
 3. Finally you will get a csv file in the project home directory, listing the contribution of each feature for the best rule of each run.